-Once you've planed for when, the next step is deciding where.
+Once you've planned for when, the next step is deciding where.
 Louisiana offers an incredible array of diverse experiences in a small area—it’s more bang for your buck AND your sense of adventure!
-Whether you’re traveling on your own, with your partner or with the whole family, here are eight ways to maximize your vacation time and make some weekday memories in #OnlyLouisiana.
+Whether you’re traveling on your own, with your partner or with the whole family, here are eight ways to maximize your vacation time and make some memories in #OnlyLouisiana.

 1. Go back in time